 Eugene Mayne, Group Chief Executive, Tristar Group

 Eugene Mayne is the founder and group Chief Executive Officer of the Tristar Group.
-He has full P&L responsibility for all Tristar group activities, including the shipping business under the Eships brand.
-Since its founding in 1998, Tristar has grown to be the Middle East’s largest privately owned liquid logistics company with operations in more than 20 countries spread across the Middle East, Africa, Asia, the Pacific and Central America.
-Under Mayne’s leadership, Tristar has evolved from a local transport company to a fully diversified and integrated liquid logistics solutions provider that serves the downstream oil and gas industry.
+He has full P&L responsibility for all Tristar group activities.
+Since its founding in 1998, Tristar has grown to be the Middle East’s largest privately owned liquid logistics company with operations in more than 21 countries spread across the Middle East, Africa, Asia and the Americas.
+Under Mayne’s leadership, Tristar has evolved from a local transport company to a fully diversified and integrated energy logistics solutions provider that serves the downstream oil and gas industry.
 Mayne has consistently been listed among the top 25 most influential logistics executives in the Middle East for seven consecutive years and is now ranked number 13.
 He has a Bachelor’s degree in Finance and Business Administration from the University of Bangalore.
 Prior to setting up Tristar, Mayne completed a successful 22-year career with Caltex in Dubai.